sboursault/training/presentation/md/getting-started.md

 Note:

-_The trainer writes and explains the tests for:_

-- _The mini-basket always shows the number of products in basket_
-- _When empty, it doesn't show the number of products in basket_
+_The teacher shows how to automate the tests on the toggle, the trainee repeats and automaite the tests on the detail_

 _The spec file can be created from the Cypress dashboard._